grimandgreedy/aria2tui/README.md

 launch_command = "xdg-open"
 # launch_command = "termux-open"

-# Time in seconds.
-If timings are reduced there may be system strain.
-1 and 2 seconds are the recommended values.
+# Data refresh time (in seconds) for the global stats and for the download data.
 global_stats_timer = 1
 refresh_timer = 2